 Additionally, this card will give you access to more available credit, thus lowering your credit utilization ratio.
 It is important to remember not to use the original card from which you transferred the balance, as this will defeat the purpose of lowering your credit utilization ratio.
 Finally, keep in mind that most balance transfer cards will charge a fee of 3-5% of the amount transferred.

 If you have a late or missed payment hurting your credit score, a goodwill letter could be the solution.
 This letter is a request to the relevant lender or credit card issuer to have the negative mark removed from your credit report.
 There’s no guarantee that they will grant your request, but it is worth a try since it has no negative consequences.

 How long does it take to raise your credit score?

 Ultimately, the length of time it takes to raise your credit score depends on why your credit score is so low in the first place.
 If you have poor credit because you have a limited credit history, you could raise your credit score very quickly.

 However, if your credit score is low because you defaulted on a loan or have excessive debt, this is going to take a lot longer to work out.
 The best place to start is by assessing where you’re currently at.

-If your high credit utilization rate is the problem, then you may want to start by focusing on paying down your current balances.
+If your high credit utilization is the problem, then you may want to start by focusing on paying down your current balances.
 If you’re trying to build credit, you may want to try becoming an authorized user on someone else’s account.

-And finally, if you have items on your credit report that you can’t seem to get removed no matter what you do, it may be worth your while to contact a credit repair company.
+Finally, if you can’t seem to remove items from your credit report, regardless of what you do, you may want to consider speaking with a credit repair company.
 These are professionals who know the best strategies for tackling debt repair.

-This route will cost you some money but depending on your situation, it may be worth your while.
+This route will cost you some money, but depending on your situation, it may be worth your while.
 If you’re interested in pursuing this, check out our #1 rated company here.